KimMeen/PSD/README.md

-# COMP90041---Programming-and-Software-Development
+# PSD
-Teaching materials for COMP90041 at the University of Melbourne
+Teaching materials for COMP90041 - Programming and Software Development at the University of Melbourne